DianaMayalo/FUTURE_DS_02/README.md

 To run this project locally:
 1. Clone the repository to your local machine.
 2. Install Power BI Desktop.
-3. Ensure you have access to a PostgreSQL or Microsoft SQL Server instance to connect your data source.
+3. Ensure you have access to Microsoft SQL Server to connect your data source.
 4. Open the Power BI file and follow the instructions to connect to your data source.

 ## Steps:
-1. Import raw data into PostgreSQL and MS SQL Server.
+1. Import raw data into MS SQL Server.
-2. Connect Power BI to these databases.
+2. Connect Power BI to the databases.
-3. Import raw data from both databases into Power BI.
+3. Import raw data from the Microsoft SQL Server into Power BI.
 4. Clean and process the data using Power Query Editor.
 5. Build data models and create relationships between tables.
 6. Use DAX for creating measures, KPIs, and calculations.